 One of the graduation requirements at Bishop is the completion of 100 hours of community service.
 We foster a culture of generosity, instructing our students in the Biblical principle of giving their time, talent, or treasure to those in need.
 Each student has the opportunity to find the charity or organization that means the most to them and to give selflessly in Christian service.
 From serving here at school, Youth Direct Relief Initiative, to international service trips abroad, there is something for everyone.

-Upon application, Bishop Diego students are invited to participate in the Bishop Ambassador program.
-Students carry out the mission of the school through word and deed by representing the school during public relations and outreach events at school and within our larger local community.
-Ambassador responsibilities include hosting visiting shadow students on campus and leading in Shadow Days and Open House, sharing their Bishop experiences.
-You may find Ambassadors at school and/or community events, wherever they are needed as representatives of the school.
-A sense of school pride and enthusiasm, leadership potential, work ethic, responsibility and commitment are a few of the qualities that describe a Bishop Ambassador.
+Upon application, Bishop Diego students are invited to participate in the Cardinal Ambassador program where they carry out the mission of the school through word during public relations and outreach events on campus and within our larger local community.
+Cardinal Ambassador responsibilities include hosting visiting students, giving tours to prospective families, and hosting guests at Freshman for a Day.
+A sense of school pride and enthusiasm, leadership potential, work ethic, responsibility, and commitment are a few of the qualities that describe a Cardinal Ambassador.